Getting car insurance for your new car is an integral step in the purchasing process. Here's what you need to know before you buy.

 Can I transfer my existing policy to a new vehicle?

 Yes, but you'll need to update your policy to cover the new car.
-Since the car you drive affects your rate, your insurer will tailor the policy to fit your new circumstances.
+Since the car you drive affects your rate, your insurer will help you tailor your policy to fit your new circumstances.

 How much time do I have to add a new car to my existing car insurance policy?